mgutz/dat/README.md

 [GoDoc](https://godoc.org/github.com/mgutz/dat)

-Package dat (Data Access Toolkit) is a fast, convenient and SQL friendly library for Postgres and Go
+Package dat (Data Access Toolkit) is a fast and convenient Postgres specific library for Go. `dat`'s goal is to make SQL more accessible not hide it behind some cumbersome AST dialect.

 TODO